sanskrit/raw_etexts_english/blogs/manasataramgini/2008-02-24_the-other-vira-appears.md

 +++
-title = "The other vIraxa0appears"
+title = "The other vIra appears"

 +++
 All the vIra-s had been attacked by the prayoga-s of the ari-s as